rffscghg/MimiRFFSPs.jl/README.md

 # Access a specific variable
 emissions = m[:SPs, :gdp]
 ```
-Importantly, note that there is an optional parameter in this component, `id` which defaults to `1`, the "most likely" case to produce a single run [TODO decide how to choose this and explain further] for debugging purposes.
-This refers to the run with ID `1` in `data/projections`.
+Importantly, note that there is an optional parameter in this component, `id` which defaults to a central run's ID for debugging purposes.
+This parameter to the run with ID `id` in the data.
 By nature of the projections, this component should be run using a Monte Carlo Simulation sampling over the IDs in order to obtain a representative distribution of plausible outcomes.
 See the section below for more information.

 ---